ibrahni/blogwatch-1/README.md

 ### Overview

 The project uses Selenium framework, Crawler4J, jsoup and REST Assured for UI tests .
 The tests can be run in GUI or headless mode.
 UI browser has been configured with Firefox using gecodriver and tested with Firefox 56.0 (64 bit) on Windows.
-Headless mode works with PhantomJS and HtmlUnit browsers.
+Headless mode works with Chrome and HtmlUnit browsers.

 ### Running Tests from the IDE